 When we used to visit there as children the house really was a bit of a shack.
 But it was right on the water’s edge and the view was fantastic.
 Looking at the same property many years later there appears to be something of a mini-mansion set back from the road with a tennis court and swimming pool.
 Darn; it would have been good if Pop had had those things in place when we were kids.
 I wonder if the owners know that there used to be a terrifying thunder-box out the front of the house next to the driveway.
 Right about under their house, I think.

 The last time I saw my grandfather was earlier in 1987.
 A few months later he was hit by a bus.
 (It could only happen in our family).
 He died a few days later in hospital.

 A coronial inquiry following death.
 Was hit as a pedestrian in a vehicle accident (bus) on the 24th August 1987.
 Mick died on the 5th September at Woy Woy Hospital a pretty rough ending for anyone.

 He was cremated on the 15th September 1987 and his remains along with his wife Neva’s are at the Palmdale Crematorium New South Wales 5 Sep 1987 Cemetery: Palmdale Section: Palmdale, Area: Brickwall, Sec: H Side B, Site: C22 Cemetery Location: Palmdale, New South Wales

-My memories were that he had a reasonably good sense of humour, a down to earth sort of bloke.
-From my perspective he was the kind of fellow you’d expect to see down the local who could tell you a good story and have a bit of a laugh with.
+My memories were that he had a reasonably good sense of humor, a down to earth sort of bloke.
+From my perspective, he was the kind of fellow you’d expect to see down the local who could tell you a good story and have a bit of a laugh with.
 He’d for sure have had the next hot tip for the races.
 He believed solidly in entering the lotto and figured you had as much chance of winning as anyone else.
 I think he probably was always looking for the next best opportunity and I guess he enjoyed his life on his own terms.